 If a stray dog or cat bites someone, it can be euthanized and tested or put in quarantine for ten days.
 If it stays healthy after the quarantine, it doesn’t need to be tested for rabies.

 Bats are considered high risk for rabies.
 A bat should be euthanized and tested if it bites a person or a pet.
 If a bat is found near a child, a sleeping person, or someone who is intoxicated or mentally impaired, it’s best to get treatment even if there was no direct contact.

 To prevent rabies, get rid of stray dogs and cats, vaccinate your pets, stay away from wild animals, avoid keeping exotic pets, and secure your home to keep bats away from people.

-If you have any questions concerning the rabies program please contact us.
+If you have any questions about rabies, contact Clermont County Public Health.